-Informal institutions have contributed to sustainable resources management (common pool resources)

-- 22 through creating a suitable environment for decision-making.
-The role of informal institutions and - 23 decision making can be particularly relevant for land use decisions and practices in rural areas in the - 24 global south and north (Huisheng 2015).
-Understanding informal institutions is crucial for adapting to - 25 climate change, advancing technological adaptation measures achieving comprehensive disaster - 26 management and advancing collective decision making (Karim and Thiel 2017).
-Informal institutions - 27 have been found to be a crucial entry point in dealing with vulnerability of communities and - 28 exclusionary tendencies impacting marginalised and vulnerable people (Mubaya and Mafongoya 2017). - 29 Many studies underline the role of local/informal traditional institutions in the management of natural - 30 resources in different parts of the world (Yami et al. 2009; Zoogah et al. 2015; Bratton 2007; Mowo et - al. 2013; Grzymala-Busse 2010).
-Traditional systems include: traditional silvo-pastoral management - 32 (Iran), management of rangeland resources (South Africa), natural resource management (Ethiopia, - 33 Tanzania, Bangladesh) communal grazing land management (Ethiopia) and management of conflict - over natural resources (Siddig et al. 2007; Yami et al. 2011; Valipour et al. 2014; Bennett 2013; Mowo - 35 et al. 2013). - 36 Formal-informal institutional interaction could take different shapes such as: complementary, - 37 accommodating, competing, and substitutive.
-There are many examples when formal institutions might - obstruct, change, and hinder informal institutions (Rahman et al. 2014; Helmke and Levitsky 2004; - 39 Bennett 2013) (Osei-Tutu et al. 2014).
-Similarly, informal institutions can replace, undermine, and - 40 reinforce formal institutions (Grzymala-Busse 2010).
-In the absence of formal institutions, informal - 41 institutions gain importance requiring focus in relation to natural resources management and rights - 42 protection (Estrin and Prevezer 2011; Helmke and Levitsky 2004; Kangalawe.R.Y.M, Noe.C, - Tungaraza.F.S.K 2014; Sauerwald and Peng 2013; Zoogah et al. 2015). - 44 Community forestry comprises 22% of forests in tropical countris in contrast to large-scale industrial - forestry (Hajjar et al. 2013) and is managed with informal institutions ensuring a sustainable flow of - 46 forest products and income utilising traditional ecological knowledge to determine access to resources
+Informal institutions have contributed to sustainable resources management (common pool resources) through creating a suitable environment for decision-making.
+The role of informal institutions indecision-making can be particularly relevant for land-use decisions and practices in rural areas in the global south and north (Huisheng 2015).
+Understanding informal institutions is crucial for adapting to climate change, advancing technological adaptation measures, achieving comprehensive disaster management and advancing collective decision-making (Karim and Thiel 2017).
+Informal institutions have been found to be a crucial entry point in dealing with vulnerability of communities and exclusionary tendencies impacting on marginalised and vulnerable people (Mubaya and Mafongoya 2017).

+Many studies underline the role of local/informal traditional institutions in the management of natural resources in different parts of the world (Yami et al. 2009; Zoogah et al. 2015; Bratton 2007; Mowo et al. 2013; Grzymala-Busse 2010).
+Traditional systems include: traditional silvopastoral management (Iran), management of rangeland resources (South Africa), natural resource management (Ethiopia, Tanzania, Bangladesh) communal grazing land management (Ethiopia) and management of conflict over natural resources (Siddig et al. 2007; Yami et al. 2011; Valipour et al. 2014; Bennett 2013; Mowo et al. 2013).

+Formal-informal institutional interaction could take different shapes such as: complementary, accommodating, competing, and substitutive.
+There are many examples when formal institutions might obstruct, change, and hinder informal institutions (Rahman et al. 2014; Helmke and Levitsky 2004; Bennett 2013; Osei-Tutu et al. 2014).
+Similarly, informal institutions can replace, undermine, and reinforce formal institutions (Grzymala-Busse 2010).
+In the absence of formal institutions, informal institutions gain importance, requiring focus in relation to natural resources management and rights protection (Estrin and Prevezer 2011; Helmke and Levitsky 2004; Kangalawe et al. 2014; Sauerwald and Peng 2013; Zoogah et al. 2015).

-(Singh et al. 2018).
+Community forestry comprises 22% of forests in tropical countries in contrast to large-scale industrial forestry (Hajjar et al. 2013) and is managed with informal institutions, ensuring a sustainable flow of forest products and income, utilising traditional ecological knowledge to determine access to resources (Singh et al. 2018).
 Policies that create an open platform for local debates and allow actors their own active formulation of rules strengthen informal institutions.
 Case studies in Zambia, Mali, Indonesia and Bolivia confirm that enabling factors for advancing the local ownership of resources and crafting durability of informal rules require recognition in laws, regulations and policies of the state (Haller et al. 2016).

-7.6.2.
-Decision Making, Timing, Risk, and Uncertainty
+7.5.2 Decision-making, timing, risk, and uncertainty

-This section assesses decision making literature concluding advances in methods have been made in the face of conceptual risk literature and together with a synthesis of empirical evidence, near term decisions have significant impact on costs.
+This section assesses decision-making literature, concluding that advances in methods have been made in the face of conceptual risk literature and, together with a synthesis of empirical evidence, near-term decisions have significant impact on costs.

-7.6.2.1.
-Problem Structuring
+7.5.2.1 Problem structuring